yutannihilation/foss4g-2025-slides/slides.md

 # Map rendering JavaScript libraries

-- I searched "geoarrow" on the GitHub repo of MapLibre GL JS, MapBox GL JS, CesiumJS, and Leaflet.
+- I searched "geoarrow" on the GitHub repo of MapLibre GL JS, Mapbox GL JS, CesiumJS, and Leaflet.
 - Can you guess how many issues were hit?

 <v-clicks>